emiliano-poggi/aura/prototype.md

 ---

-## 4. Conceptual Model
+## 4. Adherence to the AUR Vision Document

-### 4.1 Narrative Modes
+### 4.1 Narrative Mode
+The prototype supports and allows prompting semantic and inference analysis over SoC text provided by the user.
+The LLM response is processed and reported as a cognitive engine answer to observe reconstruction of latent structures.

+### 4.2 Pre-existing World vs Closed Micro-World
-The prototype supports two conceptual modes:
+The prototype supports and allows LLM constrainments by configuration.

-- **Structured Stream of Consciousness**
-  - An underlying narrative may exist but is hidden.
-  - The system attempts to reconstruct latent structure.

-- **Unstructured Stream of Consciousness**
-  - No underlying narrative is assumed.
-  - The system observes whether and how structure is imposed.

-These modes influence prompts and interpretation, not pipeline mechanics.
+These configurations influence prompts and LLM response.

 ---